greenervigil/100-days-of-code/log.md

 **Thoughts** I made a lot of changes to the formatting.
 Had to make a lot of corrections since my original was done on codepen.
 I needed to get to a point where everything was working locally since codepen takes a lot of the basic formatting out of the picture.

+**Link(s) to work**: [Personal Website](https://github.com/greenervigil/mysite)

 ### Day 2: October 15, Sunday

 **Today's Progress**: Continued to work on my personal website.  trying to come up with some design ideas while cleaning up the code.

 **Thoughts** I am not a designer at all.
 This is something that I will probably always struggle with.
 Trying to determine the best approach to the design of my site.
 Alos looking at all of the information I have on different sites and trying to incorporate all of them as examples.
+Thinking about domain names and where to host my site.
+I already have a year free with ecowebhosting.co.uk but not sure that will work best for me since I am in the US.
+But I do want to move to the UK.
+So maybe.

+**Link(s) to work**: [Personal Website](https://github.com/greenervigil/mysite)

 <!--### Day 3: January 5, Thursday